EdPs97/powerapps-in-mining/README.md

 Fuel is one of the hardest consumables to control in open-pit mining operations, especially when equipment lacks reliable onboard gauges.
 Harsh site conditions caused recurring gauge failures, forcing operators to record fuel usage manually.
 This led to:

-*Loss of traceability
+*Loss of traceability.
-*Frequent transcription errors
+*Frequent transcription errors.
-*Slow reporting cycles
+*Slow reporting cycles.
-*Unreliable consumption metrics
+*Unreliable consumption metrics.
-*Delays in SAP fuel reservation processes
+*Delays in SAP fuel reservation processes.

 ### Solution Overview